Konrud/toast/README.md

   ```

   ### closeAfterSeconds `[optional]` | `(type: Number)` | `[default value: 10]`
-  Duration, in seconds, after which Toast component will be closed, if `isAutoClose` property is set to `TRUE`.
+  Duration, in seconds, after which Toast component will be closed, if `isAutoClosed` property is set to `TRUE`.
 Can be set both during initialization and when `show` method is called.

   **Example**
   ```javascript